YoImVRS/MC-15th-Anniversary-Cape/README.md

 ## Credits

 Thank you for your time and trust!
-If you use this script, please give credit to me. 🙏
+If you use this script to make other scripts, please give credit to me. 🙏

 - **GitHub**: [github.com/ottersek](https://github.com/ottersek)
 - **Discord**: @karolshearts
 - **Instagram**: [@ottersec](https://instagram.com/ottersec)

-Feel free to reach out if you have any questions or need further assistance.
+Feel free to reach out if you have any questions or need further assistance (u can use issues too).
 Enjoy your new cape! 🎉

 ---

 If you found this helpful, please give a ⭐ on my GitHub repository!

 Thank you! 😊
+ottersek.